blocksds/dswifi/documentation/library_design.md

 saved to this buffer, the ARM7 sends a sync FIFO message to the ARM9 to notify it.
 Eventually, the ARM9 will check the buffer and handle it.

-When in Internet mode, data packets are sent to sgIP.
+When in Internet mode, data packets are sent to lwIP.
 When in multiplayer mode, data packets are sent to the packet handlers defined by the developer.

 ### 2.3 Beacon packets